 The EAPC Researcher Awards are awarded by the EAPC and the EAPC RN.
 They are designed to recognise the work of scientists and clinicians in the field of palliative care who have recently made or are currently making an outstanding contribution to research and clinical practice.
 All professions working in palliative care are welcome to apply.
 The awards aim to highlight the individual’s career development and their potential to contribute to the field, the scope of the EAPC Research Network is to promote in particular young researchers in the 2020 World Congress of Palliative Care research in Palermo, for this reason

 1. Two Early Researcher Awards

 The candidate should be at the early stage of a research career and hold a higher degree, PhD or equivalent.
-Early stage of a research career can be quantified as maximally 7 years since the year of the first publication in the field of palliative care, palliative medicine or end-of-life care.
-In case a candidate has taken maternity or paternity leave or has had a long-term illness or other leave, this can be taken into account proportionately if documented in the application.
+Early stage of a research career can be quantified as no more than 7 years since the year of the first publication in the field of palliative care, palliative medicine or end-of-life care.
+Where a candidate has taken maternity or paternity leave or has had a long-term illness or other leave, this will be taken into account if documented in the application.

 2. Post-doctoral Award

 The candidate should hold a PhD or equivalent, have performed independent research and have demonstrated evidence of impact through high quality publications and dissemination activities.
-Eligible candidates have a minimum of 8 and a maximum of 15 years of experience since the year of the first publication in the field of palliative care, palliative medicine or end-of-life care.
-In case a candidate has taken maternity or paternity leave or has had a long-term illness or other leave, this can be taken into account proportionately if documented in the application
+Eligible candidates will have a minimum of 8 and a maximum of 15 years of experience since the year they first publish in the field of palliative care, palliative medicine or end-of-life care.
+Where a candidate has taken maternity or paternity leave or has had a long-term illness or other leave, this will be taken into account if documented in the application.

 For all three awards, the candidates must be willing and able to give a plenary lecture in English at the EAPC congress.